somenath203/React-Colors-Generator/README.md

 <br />

+In the website, the default value of the hex code in the input field is set to #f15025 so that the user after visiting the website for the first time can know how the website is working and how the colors are generated.

 NOTE :-

 Tints are light values that are created by mixing a color with white, which increases lightness.